-In addition to the actions in the area of basic education, described in the next section, the PPCIC seeks to strengthen ties with several institutions in areas of application in order to develop solutions to support them.
-We are currently part of the reference team of the Data Science project applied to Fiocruz Health (http://bigdata.icict.fiocruz.br), for example, in order to provide computational frameworks to support the management and analysis process of Health-related data.
+In addition to the actions in the area of basic education, described in the next section, the PPCIC seeks to strengthen ties with various institutions of application areas in order to develop solutions that support them.
+Currently, we are part of the reference team of the project of data science applied to the health of Fiocruz (http://bigdata.icict.fiocruz.br), for example, in order to provide the computational framework to support the process of management and analysis of health-related data.

-Another more general action is the organization of events open to the community, in annual events such as the Week of Teaching, Research and Extension and weekly, such as the seminars of the School of Informatics & Computing, where several lectures are presented in the area of computing, both Academic content and entrepreneurial and marketing content.
-A similar initiative is taking place in Petrópolis, where there is the Computer Engineering Week, where mini courses, lectures, round table discussions on various computing topics are offered, offered by faculty members, external members and professionals from companies in the field.
+Another more general action is the organization of events open to the community.
+There are both annual events (such as the Week of teaching, research, and extension), as well as weekly events (such as the seminars of the School of Informatics and Computing).
+In these events are presented several lectures in the area of computing, both from academic and industry.
+A similar initiative takes place in Petrópolis, where there is the week of Computer Engineering, where are offered minicourses, lectures, roundtables on various computing themes, offered by professors from Universities, external members and by professionals of the industry.

-The interaction expands with elementary education through partnerships with schools in the city of Rio de Janeiro.
-An example of this is the pilot project in the GEO (Olympic Experimental Gymnasium) of Santa Teresa, where PPCIC teachers are working, together with elementary school teachers, in teaching-learning robotics.
-These actions promote greater social inclusion and at the same time serve as a motivating element for these students to consider Computing as a potential career to pursue their studies in secondary technical education or graduation.
+The interaction is broadened with elementary education through partnerships with schools in the city of Rio de Janeiro.
+An example of this is the pilot project in the GEO (Experimental Olympic Gymnasium) of Santa Teresa, where PPCIC professors are working, together with teachers of the elementary school, in the teaching-learning of robotics.
+These actions promote greater social inclusion and at the same time serve as a motivator element for these students to consider computing as a potential career to follow studies in technical high-school or undergraduate.